Tyseley Refuelling Hub

 The hydrogen will be produced on site using a 3MW ITM Power Proton Exchange Membrane (PEM) electrolyser, which splits water into hydrogen and oxygen, eliminating the requirement for deliveries, and therefore generating a clean fuel.
 The fuel is produced using a 3MW ITM Power Proton Exchange Membrane (PEM) electrolyser, which splits water into hydrogen and oxygen.
 The hydrogen generated is very high purity, meeting all requirements for Fuel Cell Electric Vehicles (FCEVs).
 The hydrogen is dispensed at 700bar and 350bar ensuring a very quick and efficient refuel that can provide a 300-350 mile range.
 When hydrogen is used in a fuel cell, it returns back to water vapour, meaning hydrogen as a fuel is a very clean fuel option.

-CNG can be used by HGVs as an alternative to diesel.
-A CNG refuelling station operates by extracting gas from a natural gas pipeline, compressing the gas by using on-site compressors and then dispensing it into trucks.
-By displacing diesel with bio-CNG a 90% reduction in CO2 emissions compared with a diesel truck is achieved.
-CNG also helps reduce harmful particulate emissions from engines and CNG vehicles also run approx. 50% quieter than a comparable diesel vehicle.
-The pumps will be fully automated, self-service operated.
+Bio-CNG can be used by HGVs & Vans as a low-emission and low-cost alternative to diesel.
+A CNG refuelling station operates by connecting to the national gas pipeline, compressing the gas by using on-site compressors and then dispensing it into HGV’s & Vans.
+By displacing diesel with Bio-CNG an 84% reduction in CO2 eq. emissions compared with a diesel truck is achieved.
+Bio-CNG also helps reduce harmful particulate emissions from engines and the CNG vehicles themselves also run approx. 50% quieter than a comparable diesel vehicle.
+The refuelling experience is incredibly user friendly, with no safety equipment required and an automatic fill once the refuelling nozzle has been connected to the vehicle.

 For more information please see http://www.cngservices.co.uk/